Implementing GJK

 Anyway, let’s think about this.

-We’ve got our incoming simplex, which is a triangle, with its vertices stored in $b$, $c$, and $d$.
-Each of its edges has been tested during its construction, and we know that the origin is not in any edge’s Voronoi region.
-That leaves us with an infinitely long triangular prism (aligned with the triangle’s face normal – remember, those diagrams above were edge-on views of 3D configurations) in which the origin may be found.
+We've got our incoming simplex, which is a triangle, with its vertices \(B\), \(C\), and \(D\) (note again how at each step we shift the old vertices so that the new one is always \(A\)).
+Each of its edges has been tested during its construction, and we know that the origin is not in any edge's Voronoi region.
+That leaves us with an infinitely long triangular prism (aligned with the triangle's face normal - again, those diagrams above were edge-on views of 3D configurations) in which the origin may be found.

 That leaves us with the following cases that we have to handle: three new edges, three new faces, and the volume within the tetrahedron.